mvolkmann/blog/src/sample.md

 There you have it ... first project done!

-Take a moment to consider how the same project could be implemented in other web frameworks you have used.
+Take a moment to consider how the same application could be implemented in other web frameworks you have used.
 What code would be required to send an HTTP request when a button is clicked and insert the response into the current page?